Geberit: Strategy

-The company manufactures and sells its products mainly under the Geberit brand, although some subsidiaries' brands are also used.
-It has operations in more than 41 countries.
+Operating in more than 41 countries, the company manufactures and sells its products mainly under the Geberit brand, although some subsidiaries' brands are also used.

-Geberit's strategy rests on four pillars: focus on sanitary technology, commitment to innovation, selective geographic expansion and continuous business process optimization.

 For a number of years now, Geberit has been pursuing the three-stage sales model and the push-pull strategy.
 More specifically, Geberit products are distributed wholesale, with the company training over 100,000 plumbers and decision-makers a year at its 25 training centers around the world or at external training courses.

-To date, Geberit has received a range of awards for the company's innovative strength, product design and its strong focus on sustainability.

 Product areas

-Sanitary systems

-The sanitary systems area includes installation systems, cisterns, faucets and flushing systems, waste fittings and traps.
+Installation and Flushing Systems

+Installation and Flushing Systems products comprise all sanitary installation technology and the broad range of flushing solutions for toilets and is divided into the two product lines Installation Systems and Cisterns & Mechanisms.

-Piping systems
+Piping Systems

-This includes piping inside and outside of buildings.
-Product lines are building-drainage systems and supply systems.
+Piping Systems products comprise all piping technology found in buildings for drinking water, heating, gas and other media and is divided into the product lines Building Drainage Systems and Supply Systems.

-Bathroom ceramics
+Bathroom Ceramics

-This encompasses toilet bowls, washbasins and other complementary products like furniture, showers and bathtubs.
+Bathroom Ceramics products include bidets, toilets, washplace solutions (sinks), as well as commercial products such as coverplates for urinals and concealed cisterns.